Sometimes I write about a particular topic to help me through something I’m having trouble with. This is definitely one

 Sometimes there can be that one person in our office that simply drives us nuts.
 Most likely they are also someone you can not avoid.

 Whether we like it or not we have to make the most of working with that person.
-Be professional and assertive, but resist any passive-aggressive behaviour that might raise its ugly head, particularly when you are feeling stressed or vulnerable.
+Be professional and assertive, but resist any passive-aggressive behavior that might raise its ugly head, particularly when you are feeling stressed or vulnerable.

 Related post – What to Do When You Hate Your Job